Vacanto/netflix-clone/README.md

-# netflix-clone
-A  clone for Netflix website
+A  clone for Netflix website .
+Done for the task in Bharat intern.